-Stay out of bright light and wear sunglasses if this medicine makes your eyes more sensitive to light.
+Stay out of bright light and wear sunglasses if this medication makes your eyes more sensitive to light.

 Avoid extreme heat (hot tubs, saunas).
-This medicine can cause you to sweat less than normal.
+This medication can cause you to sweat less than normal.
 Your body temperature could increase to dangerous levels, which may lead to heat stroke.

-Antacids can stop this medicine from working.
-If you get an upset stomach and want to take an antacid, make sure there is an interval of at least 1 to 2 hours before or after you take this medicine.
+Antacids can stop this medication from working.
+If you get an upset stomach and want to take an antacid, make sure there is an interval of at least 1 to 2 hours before or after you take this medication.

 Where should I keep my medication?

 Store at room temperature below 30 degrees C (86 degrees F).
 Protect from light.
-Throw away any unused medicine after the expiration date.
+Throw away any unused medication after the expiration date.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.